Aalok48/MySQL/README.md

 # drop deletes the whole table whereas truncate deletes the table data

 truncate table table_name; this deletes only the table data

+# joins in mysql

+joins are used to combine rows from two or more than two tables based on a related columns between them types of join:- 1.inner join 2.left join 3.right join 4.full join

+# inner join
+return records that have matching values in both the tables select column(s) from tableA inner join tableB on tableA.column_name = tableB.column_name

+# left join
+return all the records from the left table and matched record from the right table select column(s) from tableA(left table) left join tableB(right table) on tableA.column_name = tableB.column_name

+# right join
+return all the records from the right table and matched record from the left table select column(s) from tableA(left table) right join tableB(right table) on tableA.column_name = tableB.column_name